IBIC/birthdaycard/README.md

 By default, if you cd into the `birthdaycard` directory and run the `ibic_birthdaycard` program, everything will work correctly.

 However, if you wish, you can install the program for all users.
-Copy the `lib` directory into a shared location, and edit the variable `LIB_IBIC_BIRTHDAYCARD` in the `ibic_birthdaycard` script to be the new location of your `lib` directory.
+Copy the `lib` directory into a shared location, and edit the `ibic_birthdaycard` program to include the new location of your `lib` directory.

-There are two ways to manipulate this variable

-1. The variable can be set either in the terminal with `LIB_IBIC_BIRTHDAYCARD=example/pathway`
-2. Or the variable can be ignored and the pathway can be edited on line 106 in the ibic_birthdaycard shell script.
-Replace `$(pwd)/lib` with the desired pathway.
+Replace `$(pwd)/lib` with the desired path.

+Alternatively, you can set the environment variable `LIB_IBIC_BIRTHDAYCARD` in your `.bashrc` to point to the new path, and this will override anything.
+You could use this feature, for example, to change the text or the hat images to something else.

 # Assembling and Distributing the Cards